-The default Slack message retention setting for all teams is to retain all messages in channels and direct messages, for all team members, for as long as the team exists.
+The default Slack message retention setting for all workspaces is to retain all messages in channels and direct messages, for all members, for as long as the workspace exists.

 With the default settings in place, if a message is edited, only the last edited version of the message is retained in Slack.
 Please see our Security Practices page for our deletion policies.

-What message retention options exist for paid teams?
+What message retention options exist for paid workspaces?

 For paid versions of Slack, Administrators can manage message retention settings in a much more granular way.
 Messages can be automatically deleted in as little as a day, week, or month.

 Administrators can also choose to retain all versions of edited and deleted messages for channels and direct messages for a set time period for certain Slack plans.